ztachip/ztachip/Documentation/BuildProcedure.md

 This document describes the steps to build ztachip software stack

-This installation procedure is targetting [DE10-Nano Kit](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=165&No=1046) based on Intel CycloneV FPGA.

-But installation procedure can be adapted for other hardware platforms.

-In this example, ztachip is installed under a user chosen folder [WORKSPACE].
+You should complete the [FPGA Build Procedure](https://github.com/ztachip/ztachip/blob/master/Documentation/HardwareBuildProcedure.md) first before proceeding with this document's procedure.

 ## Install ubuntu

-ztachip is built under 64bit Linux environment.
+ztachip is built under 64bit Linux Ubuntu environment.

+In this example, we install Linux Ubuntu within [VirtualBox](https://www.virtualbox.org).

+Create a VirtualBox's shared folder that maps [WORKSPACE] to Ubuntu's file system.
+[Click here](https://helpdeskgeek.com/virtualization/virtualbox-share-folder-host-guest/) for information on mapping shared folder.

 This build procedure has been verified to be built successfully with Ubuntu 18.04 or later